centie22/Foudry-Tutorial/README.md

 ```

 ## Testing
-We have the test for the savings smart contract in written in the `miniWallet.t.sol` file in test folder.
+We have the test code for the savings smart contract in written in the `miniWallet.t.sol` file in test folder.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED